jhuhnke/jessica-personal-page-2025/README.md

 # jessica-personal-page-2025
-A rebuild of my personal webpage
+A rebuild of my personal webpage to be deployed on Walrus